Best2Two/CRUD-dApp/PROJECT_SUMMARY.md

 ## 📋 Project Overview

 A Solidity smart contract system for validating transaction uniqueness and preventing duplicate operations in decentralized CRUD systems.
-The project includes a production-ready smart contract, comprehensive test suite, migration scripts, and a Python simulation for local testing.
+The project includes a production-ready smart contract, comprehensive test suite, and deployment scripts for Ethereum-compatible networks.

-**Status:** ✅ Core blockchain implementation complete and tested
+**Status:** ✅ Smart contract implementation complete and tested
-**Total Lines of Code:** ~600 lines across all components
+**Total Lines of Code:** ~200 lines of blockchain code

 ---